U.S. says its forces get immunity guarantees from Iraq

 President Barack Obama announced on Thursday he will deploy up to 300 military advisers to Iraq in non-combat roles and would consider targeted strikes against the insurgents.

-Obama's decision to send troops back into Iraq revived an old question that was at the center of his decision to withdraw thousands of American forces in 2011.
+Obama's decision to send troops back into Iraq revived an old question that was at the centre of his decision to withdraw thousands of American forces in 2011.

 At the time, the Obama administration attributed the decision to pull all troops out of Iraq to the difficulty of clinching a Status of Forces Agreement, which also would have kept troops from being tried in local courts.